materialsinnovation/mks-tutorial/README.md

  - Calculating the effective stiffness of composite materials

- - Exploring the connection between MKS and signal processing
+ - Exploring the connection between the MKS and signal processing

  - Learning from a Cahn-Hilliard simulation

- - Using [PyMKS][pymks] in a multiprocessing environment
+ - Using Dask to make [PyMKS][pymks] work in a threaded/multiprocessing/parallel/distributed environment

 Some reading: